ukify — Combine components into a signed Unified Kernel Image for UEFI systems

 LINUX argument, with the suffix "

 .signed.efi" will be used, depending on whether signing for SecureBoot was

 Print a summary of loaded config and exit.
-This is useful to check how the options form the configuration file and the commandline are combined.
+This is useful to check how the options from the configuration file and the command line are combined.

 A path to the kernel binary.